KhanhLong611/tiktok-clone/README.md

 This project is still in development and more features will be implemented in the future, as well as error fixing and performance improvement.

+**Note:** This web application is not yet optimized for mobile devices and smaller screens.
+For the best experience, we recommend viewing it on a laptop with a larger screen.

+## Viewing Recommendations

+- **Screen Size:** 13-inch display or larger
+- **Resolution:** 1920x1080 pixels or higher

 ## What is there in Tiktok-clone?

 There are currently a few things you can do on this web application project:

-1. Sign up, login with your account.
+1. Sign up, and log in with your account.
-2. Reset your password with a reset token sent through email (currently NOT available since i'm using Mailtrap.io instead of a paid service for email sending).
+2. Reset your password with a reset token sent through email (currently NOT available since I'm using Mailtrap.io instead of a paid service for email sending).
 3. Render a list of random videos or of the users you are following.
 4. Like a video.
 5. Comment on a video.
-6. Save a video to favorite list.
+6. Save a video to your favorite list.
-7. Follow an user.
+7. Follow a user.
 8. Upload a video and select a frame of it as cover (thumbnail).
-9. Chang the app language.
+9. Change the app language.
-10. Toggle betwween dark mode and light mode.
+10. Toggle between dark mode and light mode.

 ## Soon to be implemented

+1. Responsive layout.
-1. Notification.
+2. Notification.
-2. Messaging.
+3. Messaging.
-3. Login with Facebook, Google, etc with Firebase authentication.
+4. Login with Facebook, Google, etc with Firebase authentication.
-4. Users' stories.
+5. Users' stories.
-5. Server-side media optimization.
+6. Server-side media optimization.
-6. Billing and payment.
+7. Billing and payment.
-7. Content based on geopositioning.
+8. Content based on geopositioning.
-8. ... and many more.
+9. ... and many more.

-## Client deployment

-The client-side web app (`tiktok-client`) is deployed on Netlify.
-You can access the deployed website at https://klong-tiktok-clone.netlify.app.

-## Server deployment

-The server-side API (`tiktok-server`) is deployed on Render.com.
-You can access the deployed API at https://tiktok-server-cr45.onrender.com. <br/>
-It might take a minute for the server to start up on your first access.

 ## Technologies used